MartynaKopyta/ChatGPT_API_Tutorial/README.md

 # ChatGPT_API_Tutorial

-This repo contains the code from The AI Advantage youtube tutorial
+This repo contains the code from The AI Advantage youtube tutorial, with some comments added and messages changed.

+Link to the tutorial: https://youtu.be/pGOyw_M1mNE